Messansio/Messansio/README.md

 ## Hi there 👋
-- 🌱 I’m currently learning how to code without blowing up my PC
+- 🌱 I’m currently learning how to improve my code and write better
 - 👯 I’m looking to collaborate on varius projects reguarding games, libraries and more
 - 💬 Ask me about C, C++ and Java; I'm still learning I'll use the opportunity to learn even more
 - 📫 How to reach me andreamessanaj@gmail.com